Askarali-N/Askarali-N/README.md

 ---

 ## 👋 **About Me**
-🔬 Passionate **researcher & developer** with expertise in **sensor integration, microcontrollers, automation, and AI-driven solutions**.
+🔬 Passionate **Researcher & Developer** with expertise in **sensor integration, microcontrollers, automation, and AI-driven solutions**.
 🎯 I love solving **real-world challenges** through **intelligent system design and automation**.
 💡 Always exploring **new technologies, AI innovations, and IoT solutions** to improve industries.